 First of all, what are microservices?
-Microservices is a type of architecture that splits your application into multiple services that does a fine-grained function that’s a part of your application as a whole.
+A microservices architecture splits your application into multiple services that perform fine-grained functions and are part of your application as a whole.
 Each of your microservices will have a different logical function for your application.
-Microservices is a more modern approach in an application’s architecture compared to a monolithic architecture where all your application’s components and functions are in a single instance.
-You can refer to a comparison of a monolithic to a microservices architecture on the diagram below.

 While using microservices solves some of the problems of a monolithic architecture, using them has its own set of problems.
 If you’re trying to split your monolithic application into microservices, the first challenge is on how to split them.
 You can choose to split them into business functions, such as one microservice to handle shipments and another microservice to handle payment services.
 In the end, your components should only have a small set of functions or responsibilities.